ArnasBiel/battleship-cpp/README.md

 Manages two separate grids per player: a ship placement board and an attack tracking board.
 Handles validation of ship placements (boundary checks, overlap detection) and marks hits and misses after each attack.
 Ships are displayed using the first letter of their name as a symbol.

 ### `Ship`
 Stores the coordinates of each individual ship fragment.
-Rather than inferring hit state from the board (which would require deducing ship size and orientation from surrounding marks), each ship tracks its own fragment coordinates directly — marking a hit replaces the fragment's coordinates with `(-1, -1)`.
+Rather than inferring hit state from the board (which would require deducing ship size and orientation from surrounding marks), each ship tracks its own fragment coordinates directly, marking a hit replaces the fragment's coordinates with `(-1, -1)`.
 A ship is considered sunk when all fragments are marked.

 ### `Player`
 Handles ship placement (with interactive coordinate input), attack execution, and tracking how many ships remain.
 The core `processAttack` method is shared with `AIPlayer` through inheritance, keeping attack logic consistent across both players and avoiding code duplication.